Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Background and Related Work

 \textbf{Triangulation problems related to this research}.
-We relate our research to two notoriously challenging triangulation problems: (1) triangulation without additional (Steiner) points~\cite{si2019simple} and (2) triangulation of nonconvex polytopes~\cite{chazelle1990triangulating, si2019simple}.
-First, we intend to avoid Steiner points in spacetime because data are usually not immediately available beyond spatial mesh vertices.
-Triangulation without Steiner points adds complexity and is not always achievable; for example, there exist nontriangulable polytopes (e.g., \textit{Sch\"onhardt polyhedron} shown in~\Cref{fig:staircase} (a))~\cite{de2010triangulations}, which can be created by rotating one of two parallel equilateral faces of a 3D triangular prism and inserting opposite diagonals in previous rectangles.
-Second, we must handle nonconvex polytopes introduced by a deforming spacetime, whereas most triangulation focus on convex polytopes (i.e., convex hulls of sets of finite 3D points) only~\cite{below2004complexity, de2010triangulations}.
-Nonconvexity causes severe problems because not all newly created connections remain in the polytope.
-Also, the time complexity of triangulating a nonconvex polytope is high ($O(|\mathcal{V}|^3)$~\cite{chazelle1990triangulating, si2019simple}); we must incorporate even more complex constraints in this research, as described in the next section.
+We relate our research to three notoriously challenging triangulation problems: (1) triangulation without additional (Steiner) points~\cite{si2019simple}, (2) triangulation with low time complexity, and (3) triangulation with internal edge constraints~\cite{bajaj1996surface,bajaj1999tetrahedral,hang2015tetgen}.
+First, we aim to avoid Steiner points, as data beyond the nodes of the spatial mesh are often not readily available.
+Triangulation without Steiner points introduces significant complexity and is not always achievable; for instance, there exist nontriangulable polytopes, such as the \textit{Sch\"{o}nhardt polyhedron} illustrated in~\Cref{fig:staircase}~{(a)}~\cite{de2010triangulations}.
+This polytope can be constructed by rotating one of two parallel equilateral faces of a 3D triangular prism and inserting opposite diagonals in previous rectangles.
+Second, the time complexity associated with triangulating a nonconvex polytope is considerable, with estimates approaching $O(|\mathcal{V}|^2)$~\cite{geuzaine2009gmsh,hang2015tetgen} and potentially reaching $O(|\mathcal{V}|^3)$~\cite{chazelle1990triangulating,si2019simple}.
+Third, existing research on 3D triangulation predominantly emphasizes the constraints imposed by the surface triangular mesh of a bounded 3D domain, often neglecting interior edge constraints within the domain.